 What is Azure Sphere?

-Azure Sphere introduces a new class of secured, connected, crossover microcontroller unit (MCU), which integrates real-time processing capabilities with the ability to run a high-level operating system.
-An Azure Sphere MCU, along with its operating system and application platform, enables product manufacturers to create secured, internet-connected devices that can be updated, controlled, monitored, and maintained remotely.
-By embedding the MCU in a connected device, either alongside or in place of existing MCU(s), product manufacturers gain enhanced security, productivity, and opportunity.
+The Azure Sphere MCU integrates real-time processing capabilities with the ability to run a high-level operating system.
+An Azure Sphere MCU, along with its operating system and application platform, enables the creation of secured, internet-connected devices that can be updated, controlled, monitored, and maintained remotely.
+A connected device that includes an Azure Sphere MCU, either alongside or in place of an existing MCU(s), provides enhanced security, productivity, and opportunity.
 For example:

 - A secured application environment, authenticated connections, and opt-in use of peripherals minimizes security risks due to spoofing, rogue software, or denial of service attacks, among others.